RIVeR-Lab/river_website/content/authors/drake-moore/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduates
+  - PhD Students
 ---

-Drake Moore is an undergraduate computer science major who is also working towards a minor in mathematics.
-He is expected to graduate in winter of 2022.
+Drake Moore is a first year PhD student in computer engineering.
+His research interests lie in enabling robots to assist humans in day-to-day tasks through methods such as shared control, environment modeling, and robot learning.

 Fun fact: Drake has been to every continent except Antarctica.
 He will hopefully make the journey next year.